webmenedzser/craft-reporter/README.md

 This plugin will enable status querying for [Craft Report](https://craft.report).

-## Configuring Craft Reporter
+## Configuring Craft Report

-Navigate to **Settings 🡒 Reporter**.
+Navigate to **Settings 🡒 Craft Report**.
 Generate a new API key, set the site URL and click Save.
-Now navigate to Craft Report and add a new site with these settings.
+Now navigate to [Craft Report](https://craft.report) and add a new site with these settings.

 ## Found a bug?